-This easy oil pastel project for kids is a great way to introduce elements of color theory to young students!
+This Easy Oil Pastel Project for Kids is a great way to practice fine motor skills and introduce elements of color theory to young students.
 The results can be quite stunning, and each one is completely unique.
-With just a few common art supplies you may already have in your home or classroom, the kids can create these beautiful works of art.
-The completed projects would make treasured gifts for loved one, or can be proudly displayed in your classroom!
+The completed projects would make treasured gifts for a loved one, or can be proudly displayed in your classroom!

 Easy Oil Pastel Project for Kids

 This oil pastel project is so simple to make with beautiful and unique results.
 With just a few common art supplies you may already have in your home or classroom, the kids can create their very own works of art.